+1 (646) 434 8665

 6. DO Identify the Appropriate Peer Group(s)

-A temporary O-1 visa petition must be accompanied by an advisory consultation letter from a labor union or peer group, consenting to the offered employment in the U.S. and confirming that you meet the relevant standard as “extraordinary”.
-In the O1B performing arts, labor unions must be consulted, and which ones are required will depend on the type of work that is the subject of the petition.
+A temporary O-1 visa petition must be accompanied by a peer advisory consultation letter from a labor union, peer group, or individual expert in the field.
+If there is a labor union governing the type pf work you do, their letter must consent to the employment offered to you in the U.S. All peer advisories must confirm that you meet the relevant standard as “extraordinary”.
+In the performing arts, which labor unions must be consulted for O-1B classification will depend on the type(s) of work offered in the petition.
 In film or television, at least two unions must be consulted, one for labor and one for management.
-In other fields of endeavor, if there is no union governing employment in your field, then a relevant professional society, institution or trade organization with the right expertise may be consulted.
-If there is no such peer group in your field, or if you work in a new, interdisciplinary or small and arcane field, then individual experts should be consulted.
-Discuss this with counsel, as obtaining the peer advisory consultation letter is one of the last steps before an O-1 petition is filed.
+More may be required if your talents are diverse: acting, writing, directing, camera work and producing each require an advisory from a different union.
+In other fields, if there is no labor union governing work in your occupation, then a relevant professional society, institution or trade organization with the right expertise may be consulted.
+If there is no such peer group, e.g., if you work in a field that is interdisciplinary, or brand new, or small and arcane, then individual experts should be consulted.
+Discuss this with counsel, as obtaining the peer advisory consultation is one of the last steps before an O-1 petition can be filed.

 7. DO Continue to Build on a Strong Foundation

-You can never be too extraordinary or have too much evidence, so keep aspiring to do more, whether that means publishing, performing, submitting your work to juried competitions, or developing new products or business processes.
-A big collection of documents can always be edited down to showcase the evidence that is strongest.
-For example, if you already have a large number of press clippings about your work, then identify those articles in major publications that mention you by name and discuss your work favorably or in great detail.
-If you already have an O1 visa, especially an O-1B in the arts or film, keep in mind that the legal standard for the EB-1A immigrant visa is much higher, so documents that were sufficient for approval of an O-1 petition may not be enough for a green card.
+You can never be too extraordinary or have too much evidence, so keep aspiring to do more, whether that means getting your work published by reputable periodicals, conferences, or book publishers, performing, submitting your work to prestigious juried competitions, or developing new products, technologies, or business processes.
+A big trove of documents can always be winnowed to use the strongest evidence.
+For example, if you already have a lot of press clippings about your work, then identify those articles in the largest major media publications or refereed journals with the highest impact factor, which mention you by name and discuss your work favorably and in great detail.
+If you already have an O-1 visa, especially in the arts or film, keep in mind that the standard for the EB-1A immigrant visa is much higher, so documents that were sufficient for an O-1 petition may not be enough for a green card.